wwu-pi/tutorials/lectures/acse/030_importing_sample_projects.md

 1. [Statistics Example with MoM](#jms)

 ## <a id="init" name="init"></a>Spring Initializr
-[Sprint Initializr](https://start.spring.io/) makes it easy to set up new Spring Boot projects.
+[Spring Initializr](https://start.spring.io/) makes it easy to set up new Spring Boot projects.
 Spring applications using Spring Boot applications are preconfigured and, e.g., have classpath scanning enabled by default.
 Since initial projects will be provided for most tasks, it will often not be necessary to initialize a new project.
 Nevertheless, in the following, the simple set-up process is demonstrated.